nanajjar/uncc_cs2-pretext-project/notes/master-guide.md

 5. No Parallel Development Section
     * We are not documenting how authors will collectively do merges or pull requests.
 Instead, we simply stress: everyone must abide by the guidelines here for style, structure, and pedagogy.

+> **Clarification (Python vs. Java for Design Recipes):**
+>
+> * To prevent confusion, authors should remember that our design-recipe instruction *relies on Python examples first*.
+> * Java segments can appear in "preview" sections or at the end to show typed enforcement, but should never overshadow the Python storyline.
+> * Scenarios (like Audrey's music library) should be extended or revisited often to maintain a cohesive narrative across chapters.
+> * When introducing function/method contracts, authors should demonstrate real coding examples in Python, focusing on preconditions/postconditions and test cases.
+Only afterward, show a snippet in Java for contrast.

 ## 7. Expanding the Email’s Inspiration

 Below is a short restatement of the key points from the original email, reframed for clarity: